ElsevierSoftwareX/SOFTX-D-21-00134/README.md

 5. Create a new pull request from the feature branch on GitLab

 # Contact
-For contact write a mail to s.morgenthaler@fz-juelich.de
+For contact write a mail to p.boettcher@fz-juelich.de